Average Mixing in Quantum Walks of Reversible Markov Chains: The Average Mixing Matrix

 \section{The Average Mixing Matrix}

 In general, given a unit vector $v \in \C^n$ and time $t \in \N$, the unitarity of $U$ implies that the vector $U^tv$ also has unit magnitude.
-Therefore $U^tv \circ \overline{U^tv}$ defines a probability distribution, where $\circ$ denotes the entrywise product.
+Therefore $U^tv \circ \overline{U^tv}$ defines a probability distribution, where $\circ$ denotes the entrywise product and $\overline{M}$ denotes the complex conjugate of a matrix or vector $M$.
 We might ask how the behavior of the sequence of distributions

 compares to the corresponding sequence given by $P$.
 However, as shown by Aharonov et al. \cite{AAKV2001} this sequence does not converge in general unless $U$ is the identity matrix.
 To obtain a well-defined limiting distribution from the quantum walk we may instead consider the time-averaged distribution,